berkeley-gif/vtmphoto/src/app/README.md

 route `/products`, though this is in no way enforced.
 Products may then have subdirectories for "create", "view", "search", etc. The "view" submodule may then define a route of `/products/:id`, ad infinitum.

-As `ngBoilerplate` is quite minimal, take a look at the two provided submodules to gain a better understanding of how these are used as well as to get a glimpse of how powerful this simple construct can be.

 ## `app.js`